Last week I shared our story of how we managed to sneak in a whirlwind tour of Istanbul on our way to Athens.

 Here’s a route map of where we went..

 We managed to visit 7 Greek Islands (a few others in the group made it to 10!) on our sailing trip in the Aegean sea (sadly we didn’t make it to Santorini – that will have to be next time!
 After reading this list of things to do in Santorini I know it has to happen soon!

 Here’s a “highlights package” video of our experience of sailing in Greece for those who prefer that medium!

 After experiencing the joys of sailing in Greece I’m certainly keen to plan another trip soon… next time I’m keen to explore another set of Greek islands so might give sailing around the Ionian islands a try!

-And if you’re not yet sold on why you should plan a visit to Greece, read these amazing facts about Greece to whet your appetite a bit more for this beautiful and historical island nation.
+And if you’re not yet sold on why you should plan a visit to Greece, read these amazing books about Greece to whet your appetite a bit more for this beautiful and historical island nation.